This Henley pub is a fantastic place to round off a day in the Chilterns.Read more...

-The Chilterns & the Thames Valley - A view from our expert author
+The Chilterns & the Thames Valley

 For us, the Chilterns means travelling along sunken lanes with dappled sunlight peeking through green tunnels of trees, marvelling at the magic carpets of bluebells which appear in the woods in the spring, followed by orchids on chalk grasslands in the summer.

 The beauty of the Chilterns & the Thames Valley is that it reveals something different to every holiday-goer willing to take it slow.
 Some people come for the wildlife hidden in the chalky Chiltern hills, from the red kites that wheel over head all year round to the carpets of orchids that cover the grasslands in the summer.
 Others arrive in the area to follow in the footsteps of the literary greats, tracing their creative imaginations from the childhood home of Graham Greene in Berkhamsted or the Land of Giants near Roald Dahl’s residence in Great Missenden, to the landscapes along the banks of the Thames that have inspired the likes of T S Elliot and Percy and Mary Shelley.

 Away from the hills, the Thames Valley follows one of England’s most famous rivers away from the busy city of London towards more rural attractions.
 A meander along the Thames takes in highlights such as the royal residence at Windsor and the site of the world-famous Henley Regatta, as well as a sequence of lesser-known villages and market towns, each with its own unique history.

 Our perfect day out in the Chilterns

 Bradt prides itself on publishing books that offer genuine insight – that give the local view, if you will.
 This year, we’ve taken that philosophy a step further by focusing on our own backyard: the Chilterns in Buckinghamshire.